Antipruritic: Alternative treatments

-A number of herbs have been used to treat itching such as cannabis, pigweed (portulaca oleracaea), Ashoka (sarco asoca), and fig (fificus carica).
+A number of herbs have been used to treat itching such as cannabis, pigweed (Portulaca oleracaea), ashoka (Saraca asoca), and fig (Ficus carica).

 Other unconventional forms of treatment with potential efficacy for treating systemic itch include topical cannabinoids and H4 antihistamines.

 Effectiveness

 Despite the availability of many forms of treatment, there is only a limited number of case series or small-scale studies examining the efficacy of abirritants.
 There is a lack of evidence on treatment for chronic pruritus of unknown origin.
 There is also little to no evidence on the efficacy and safety of using abirritants during pregnancy.

 Treating itch associated with disease

 Some abirritants work by indirectly treating itch through treating the causative medical conditions, which means that the itching associated with the condition will often subside when it is properly treated.
 This includes antihistamines and corticosteroids, which are effective in treating inflammatory disorders of the skin, in particular atopic dermatitis.
 Successful treatment of atopic dermatitis with either corticosteroids or antihistamines would resolve the associated itching.